Jesús Seade: World Trade Organization

-As Deputy Director-General of the new World Trade Organization, the most important multilateral organization created since World War II, considered to be ”the greatest effort to regulate world trade in human history", Ambassador Seade was directly responsible for a range of important sectors, including: the WTO's relations with government authorities in capitals, business sectors and press; the trade-finance relationship (coherence) and with the Bretton Woods institutions as well as with the United Nations System; development and training areas; and (alternatively) the areas of administration and personnel.
-On behalf of the WTO, he negotiated an ambitious Cooperation Agreement with the IMF with excellent terms for the WTO, as well as another with the World Bank.
+As Deputy Director-General of the new World Trade Organization, Ambassador Seade was directly responsible for a range of important sectors, including: the WTO's relations with government authorities in capitals, business sectors and press; the trade-finance relationship (coherence) and with the Bretton Woods institutions as well as with the United Nations System; development and training areas; and administration and personnel.
+On behalf of the WTO, he negotiated a Cooperation Agreement with the IMF with favorable terms for the WTO, as well as another with the World Bank.

 International Monetary Fund (IMF)

-After the severe financial crisis that Asia suffered in 1997 and the serious aftermath of financial crises that, from then on, affected country by country the entire world in transition and development in the following years.
-In 1998 Ambassador Seade was invited to collaborate with the IMF, as Assistant Director, the person in charge of the work related to the strong financial crises that Argentina, Turkey and Brazil suffered (in relation to which he coordinated the largest loan in the history of the IMF at the time: a G7 syndication for $29 billion).
+The 1997 Asian financial crisis affected the entire world in transition and development in the following years.
+In 1998 Ambassador Seade was invited to collaborate with the IMF as Assistant Director, in charge of the work related to the financial crises that Argentina, Turkey and Brazil suffered; in relation, he coordinated the largest loan in the history of the IMF at the time: a G7 syndication for $29 billion.
 Concurrently, he led the work for the massive external debt forgiveness of 15 highly indebted African countries within the framework of the HIPC Initiative (Heavily Indebted Poor Countries).

-After that, he was a Senior Tax Advisor, and headed a wide range of technical assistance and other specialized work in Africa, the Middle East, Latin America and Europe.
+After that, he was a Senior Tax Advisor and headed a wide range of technical assistance and other specialized work in Africa, the Middle East, Latin America and Europe.
 He also supervised the IMF's work on banking, data and fiscal transparency and headed operations on fiscal transparency.
-Ambassador Seade was also the official responsible for the IMF's position on any aspect of trade policy that arose, including in relation to the WTO.
+Ambassador Seade was also responsible for the IMF's position on any aspect of trade policy that arose, including in relation to the WTO.